Kapilaben & Ors. vs Ashok Kumar Jayantilal Sheth Through POA Gopalbhai Madhusudan Patel & Ors.

 - The High Court of Gujarat, in its judgment dated 31.7.2014, reversed the lower courts' decisions and allowed the appeals, holding that:

-- There was a linkage between the 1986 agreement and the 1987 agreements, implying a valid assignment of rights to Respondent Nos.
+- The 1986 and 1987 agreements were linked, implying a valid assignment of rights to Respondent Nos.
 1, making them 'representatives-in-interest' under Section 15(b) of the Specific Relief Act, 1963.

-- The consent of the Appellants for the assignment was implied through the evidence, such as the signature of Mr. Naranbhai Patel on planning permissions and his presence at the Bhoomi Pujan ceremony.
+- Evidence, such as Mr. Naranbhai Patel's signature on planning permissions and his presence at the Bhoomi Pujan ceremony, implied the appellants' consent for the assignment.

 - The withdrawal of the original vendees’ suit (SCS No. 194/1988) did not preclude Respondent Nos.
 1 from seeking specific performance independently.
 (Paragraph 4 )

-- Actual tendering of money was not necessary to show readiness and willingness to perform the contract under Section 16(c) of the Specific Relief Act, and specific averments in the pleadings were sufficient.
+- Actual tendering of money was not necessary to demonstrate readiness and willingness to perform the contract under Section 16(c) of the Specific Relief Act; specific averments in the pleadings were sufficient.

 Appeal to the Supreme Court: